-There were quite a few amazing building activities shared during out last Discover & Explore series: Build It (which also includes Engineering books for kids!) and many featured some great DIY building materials.
-We're including links to fun construction activities along with affiliate links to some awesome building supplies we love.
+Quite a few amazing building activities shared during out last Discover & Explore series: Build It (which also includes Engineering books for kids!) and many featured some great DIY building materials.
+We're including links to all of these fun & fabulous construction activities along with affiliate links to some awesome building supplies we love too!

 Which of these cool items do you have around the house?